Ech01ng/Networking/OSIm.md

 Is the method of moving the <b>Data Packet</b> from source to destination and it is based on the <b>Logical Addressing</b> format of IPv4 or IPv6.

-Let's say from device B a request to access GitHub is sent ot the GitHub server which has a unique IP address, it then replies with the packet being sent to device B's unique IP address to make sure only that device has access to the page. the <b>Network Layer</b> of the server has already assigned a sender and reciever IP address in the packet, let's say the mask is 225.225.225.0, the first combination represents the network and the lst combination represents the device in the network
+Let's say from device B a request to access GitHub is sent ot the GitHub server which has a unique IP address, it then replies with the packet being sent to device B's unique IP address to make sure only that device has access to the page. the <b>Network Layer</b> of the server has already assigned a sender and reciever IP address in the packet, let's say the mask is 225.225.225.0, the first combination represents the network and the lst combination represents the device in the network.
+Based on this the packet will go first to the network where the devide is located, then to the device requesting access.

+### Path Determination:

+A computer can be connected to an internet server through a number of ways, choosing the fastest path from the sender to the reciever is called <b>Path Determination</b>.

+Layer 3 devices uses protocols such as:

+- Open Shortest Path First (OSPF)
+- Border Gateway Protocol (BGP)
+- Intermediate System to Intermidiate System (IS-IS)

+To determain the best possible path for data delivery.

 ## 4. Transport Layer